 Short-term deviations from the restrictions, mentioned above, are possible as a result of large subscriptions into the fund or withdrawals from the fund.
-Such deviations are neutralised as soon as possible.
+Such deviations are neutralised within a period of two months.

 Marketability

 The fund is not listed on any stock exchange.
 Participations are only issued in registered form and not physically issued.